DiCarloLab-Delft/QuantumInspireUtilities/README.md

 5. Run the following commands
 - conda create -n quantuminspire python=3.12  (creates a new conda environment)
 - conda activate quantuminspire  (activates the environment)
-- pip install qiskit-quantuminspire
+- pip install qi-utilities (installs this repository)
 - pip install jupyterlab
 - pip install notebook
-- pip install matplotlib
-- pip install pandas
-- pip install pylatexenc

 Note: in order to run the method backend.coupling_map.draw(), you will need to [install Graphviz](https://graphviz.org/download/#executable-packages) in your computer.
 Make sure during installation to add Graphviz to the system PATH, so that your Python environment can recognize it.

-## 2. Cloning and installing this repository
+## 2. Cloning and installing from source
-In order to use the functions in this repository, you will need a GitHub account to be able to pull the project.
+In order to install this repository from source, you will need a GitHub account to be able to pull the project.
 For new users, we recommend downloading [GitHub Desktop](https://desktop.github.com/download/), and then cloning the repository by using the link https://github.com/DiCarloLab-Delft/QuantumInspireUtilities.git.

 After creating a working Python environment (see instructions above), open Anaconda Prompt to activate the environment, navigate to the repository directory, and use the following pip command to [install](https://docs.python.org/3/installing/index.html),

 python -m pip install -e .

-Once the above steps are done, open Anaconda Prompt (or Terminal in UNIX), activate the environment, and type 'jupyter notebook'.
-This should open a Jupyter notebook page in your browser, and you will be able to use the QI SDK.
+The '-e' flag makes the package configurable.

 In order to create your first quantum circuit using the Quantum Inspire SDK, visit https://qutech-delft.github.io/qiskit-quantuminspire/getting_started/submitting.html.

 ## 3. TODOs
-[2025-12-19] Current list of targeted upcoming new features:
+[2026-01-20] Current list of targeted upcoming new features:

-* Create a data-handling system for storing locally the raw data of a job, including all quantum circuits and other useful metadata.
-* Document extensively existing functions of the repository.
 * Create a notebook guide on variational quantum algorithms.